B-P Elementary School

-The Learning Community (pre-K through grade 2) and Broadalbin-Perth Intermediate School (grades 3-5) distribute report cards three times a year at approximately 13-week intervals.
-Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive progress reports midway through each trimester.
-All reports are sent home with students, except for intermediate school progress reports, which are mailed to each student’s home address.
+The Broadalbin-Perth Elementary School (grades PK-6) distributes report cards four times a year at approximately 10-week intervals.
+Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive progress reports midway through each quarter.
+All reports are sent to parents via ParentSquare.

-Broadalbin-Perth’s middle (grades 6-8) and high schools (grades 9-12) distribute reports cards four times a year at 10-week intervals.
+Broadalbin-Perth’s junior (grades 7-8) and senior high schools (grades 9-12) distribute report cards four times a year at 10-week intervals.
 Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive interim reports midway through each quarter.
-All reports are mailed to students’ homes.
+All reports are mailed to students’ homes and distributed to parents via ParentSquare.

 Standards-Based Report Cards

-The purpose of the report card is to communicate to parents, students and staff the progress each student is making toward mastering the New York State performance-based standards and Next Generation Learning Standards.
-Broadalbin-Perth’s elementary schools use standards-based report cards in an effort to provide more information about what each child knows, understands and can do.
+The purpose of the report card is to communicate to parents, students, and staff the progress each student is making toward mastering the New York State performance-based standards and Next Generation Learning Standards.
+Broadalbin-Perth Elementary School uses standards-based report cards in an effort to provide more information about what each child knows, understands, and can do.

 The primary advantage of standards-based report cards is their correlation to state grade-level standards: Teachers and parents can track each student’s progress toward meeting the state’s expectations.